45 Forsyth Street

 - LLM in Intellectual Property, The George Washington University Law School

 - JD, Samford University’s Cumberland School of Law

 Woodrow Hartzog holds a joint appointment with the School of Law and the College of Computer and Information Science.
 His research focuses on modern privacy and data protection problems.
 He tries to understand the rules and ethics for personal data processing, surveillance, and media.
 He is currently working on projects in three main areas: 1) privacy, surveillance, and mediated social interaction 2) data protection and data security, and 3) robotics and automated technologies in everyday life.

-Professor Hartzog has testified twice before Congress on data protection and data security issues.
+Professor Hartzog has testified three times before Congress on data protection and data security issues.
 His work has won numerous awards, including the International Association of Privacy Professionals Scholarship award.
 He is a four-time recipient of the Future of Privacy Forum’s “Privacy Papers for Policy Makers” Award, whereby the organization distributes privacy research deemed to be the most relevant to policy makers in an annual digest.